Panna National Park: Tiger Reserve

 In February 2012, only three years later, the entire tiger population of the reserve was considered eliminated.
 The Madhya Pradesh government did not determine responsibility for the debacle, nor did it pass the inquiry to the Central Bureau of Investigation in spite of requests from the Ministry of Environment and Forests and the Prime Minister's Office.

 The Ministry of Environment and Forests (MoEF) approved a proposal to translocate two tigers and two tigresses to the reserve.
 One female each from Bandhavgarh National Park (coded T1) and Kanha National Park (T2) were translocated to Panna Tiger Reserve.
 A tiger male, coded T3, was brought from Pench Tiger Reserve but strayed out of the park shortly thereafter, in November 2009 The tiger started walking towards its home in Pench National Park, indicating homing instinct.
 It moved steadily through human dominated landscape without causing any conflict.
 Forest department staff tracked it continuously for over a month and finally brought it back to the Panna Tiger Reserve.
 It then settled well, established territory and started mating.
 The tigress, T1, translocated from Bandhavgarh National Park, gave birth to four cubs in April 2010 of which 2 survive till date.

 The second tigress, T2, translocated from Kanha National Park gave birth to four cubs several months later and all four survive till date.

 A third tigress, coded T4, an orphaned cub was reintroduced to Panna in March 2011.

 She learnt hunting skills with the help of the male and mated with him.
 She was found dead on 19 September 2014 of an infection caused by its radio collar.
 Her sister T5 was released in Panna in November 2011.

 Panna Biosphere Reserve

-The Panna Biosphere Reserve was designated in 2020 by UNESCO.
-It encompasses Panna National Park, three sections of the Gangau Wildlife Sanctuary (I, III and IV) and the reserved and protected forests of the North Panna Forest Division.
-The reserve provides significant habitat for the Bengal tiger (Panthera tigris tigris).
-Other resident animals in the reserve include the caracal or siyah gosh (Caracal caracal) and the jungle cat (Felis chaus).
-Over 280 species of birds have been recorded, including the Indian paradise flycatcher (Terpsiphone paradisi).
+Panna Biosphere Reserve was designated in 2020 by UNESCO and encompasses a total area of 2998.98 km2 including Panna National Park, three sections of Gangau Wildlife Sanctuary (I, III and IV) and reserved and protected forests of the North Panna Forest Division with over 300 villages, forests, woodlands, wetlands and farms.
+Its 792.53 km2 large core area is surrounded by a 987.2 km2 buffer zone and a 1219.25 km2 transition zone.

-The biosphere reserve includes protected areas and minimally-disturbed areas, including over 300 villages.
-The reserve has a total area of 299,898 ha, with 79,253 ha of core area, 98,720 ha of buffer zone, and 121,925 ha of transition zone.
-The reserve includes forests, woodlands, wetlands, farms, and wastelands.

-Residents of the reserve practice agriculture, horticulture, and forestry, and gather kattha, gum, resins, and medicinal plants from the forests.